hdgarrood/purescript-sequences/README.md

 | shift/unshift | O(n)         | O(1)                |
 | get i / set i | O(1)         | O(log(min(i, n-i))) |
 | splitAt i     | O(n)         | O(log(min(i, n-i))) |

+## Ok, so when is this approach _not_ suitable?

+If you are using JavaScript libraries via the FFI, and passing Arrays back and forth between PureScript and JavaScript, you might find that it's easier and more efficient to just use Arrays.
+Generally, JavaScript libraries will not be able to use the Seq type in this library, and so you would have to convert between Seqs and Arrays at the PS/JS boundaries.
+The conversion in either direction is O(n).

 [1]: http://staff.city.ac.uk/~ross/papers/FingerTree.pdf